CloudSlang/docs/tutorial/15_lesson.rst

 ``total_cost`` from each ``branches_context[n][total_cost]`` to a new list.
 Finally, we use the Python ``sum`` function to add up all the extracted values in our new list and publish that value as ``cost``.

+For more information, see :ref:`aggregate` and :ref:`branches_context` in the DSL reference.

 For more information on the Python constructs used here, see `lamda <https://docs.python.org/2.7/reference/expressions.html?highlight=lambda#lambda>`__,